 Beginning as a Librarian in its Art & Music Division, Carol spent over 25 years at Brooklyn Public Library (BPL).
 After a few years, she joined the Information Technology Department, becoming assistant director and managed the initiative that installed over 2,000 public computers in the Library system’s 59 facilities.
 She created and introduced training programs for both the public and the staff and managed the implementation of other new technologies, ensuring that they enhanced the library experience for the public.
 As Coordinator of Special Projects, Carol worked closely with BPL’s executive directors to design new buildings and renovate old ones in addition to addressing major policy issues on such topics as censorship and Internet access.
 She worked on a New York State Commission that created a new vision of library service for the 21st Century and planned a state-of-the-art visual and performing arts library.
 Carol received an M.A. in Library Science from the University of Chicago and a B.A. in art history from Bryn Mawr College.
 She has had a home in Kent since 1991.
 Carol joined the Library Board in 2015.
-She chairs the Outreach and Membership Committee and also serves on the Facilities Committee.
+She is a member of the Architecture and Design Committee, plus serves on the Facilities Committee.
 Carol took over as the Board Secretary in 2023.

 Rudy joined the Board in 2005 and is the Chair of the Car Raffle.
 He also serves on the Finance, Endowment, and Development Committees.

 Rudy is a long-time member of SCORE, a nationwide organization of business mentors.